-Archibald was wrong about Chiang Mai citadel being a rectangle; it's really an almost perfect square of 1600 by 1600 meters.
+Archibald was wrong about Chiang Mai being a rectangle; it is really an almost perfect square of 1600 by 1600 metres.
 The Meping River is now called the Mae Ping River, and the old Burmese name Zimme has been changed to Chiang Mai.
-On older maps printed before 1900 it is called Zimme.
-The town Chiang Mai has had more than 100 names in the past; the French called it Xieng Mai, the Burmese Zimme, Zimay, Zimmay or Zam-may.
-From Zimme or Zam-may it was changed to Chiangmai or Chiang Mai.
+On maps printed before 1900 it is called Zimme.
+The town Chiang Mai has had more than 100 names in the past; see below for more examples.

 The walls that Archibald talks about have disappeared around 1900 and only the bastions at the four corners remain.

-Jaeng Sri Phum bastion, on the northeast corner.
+Jaeng Sri Phum bastion, on the northeast corner (2017).

-Besides the four corner bastions there is a fifth one: the Jaeng Thiphanet or Thipanet Bastion on the southwestern corner of Kamphaeng Din; where it makes a 100 degree corner.
-It is difficult to see from the road to the airport (Mahidol road) because it's surrounded by buildings and trees which shield the old walls and bastion.
+Besides the four corner bastions Chiang Mai has a hidden fifth one: the Jaeng Thiphanet or Thiphanet Bastion on the southwestern corner of Kamphaeng Din; where it makes a 100-degree corner.
+It is difficult to see from the road to the airport (Mahidol road) because it is surrounded by buildings and trees which shield the old walls and bastion.

 Thipanet bastion, on the Kamphaeng Din SW-corner.

 photo taken from the top of the Kamphaeng Din wall.

 The Thiphanet Bastion is in a poor part of Chiang Mai, surrounded by houses which are partly built on top and next to the old earthen walls.
 More on the earthen walls in the next paragraph.